cavaliercoder/cavaliercoder.github.io/_posts/2015-10-13-update-etc-hosts-for-docker-machine.md

 The script sample above exports a new environment variable `DOCKER_IP` which contains only the IP of your Docker machine instance.
-Append this (and the `docker.local` namesapce) to your environment by adding the following to your `~/.profile`:
+Append this (and the `docker.local` namespace) to your environment by adding the following to your `~/.profile`:

 {% highlight text %}